What is a Signal-to-Noise Ratio?

 Signal-to-Noise Ratio vs. Dynamic Range Compression

-Understanding the differences between Signal-to-Noise Ratio (SNR) and Dynamic Range Compression (DRC) is essential for optimizing communication systems.
+While both affect signal quality, Signal-to-Noise Ratio (SNR) and Dynamic Range Compression (DRC) serve very different functions in communication systems.

 Impact on Data Transmission